 There are a few stores that offer competitive pricing; one of the methods that they use to do this is to allow buyers to “Price Match.”
-In case you are unfamiliar with this term, it means you simply take the competitors flyer to the store at which you want to shop, and that store if they offer a price match option will then give you the same item for the competitors advertised price.
+In case you are unfamiliar with this term, it means you simply take the competitor’s flyer to the store at which you want to shop, and that store, if they offer a price match option, will then give you the same item for the competitor’s advertised price.

-Well the store that is best known for its price matching is the Multi-conglomerate Wal-Mart.
-Now, it’s not to say that you should not shop at Wal-Mart, because they do in fact have some great deals, even more so now that many of them have expanded themselves into Wal-Mart Super Centers, but the reason that maybe you should think twice about price matching there is that it gives Wal-Mart even more of a monopoly then it already has, and it severely hurts many local businesses, even known stores like Shoppers Drug Mart, London Drugs, Food Basics and FreshCo can’t compete with Wal-marts prices because they simply do not buy their stock in such volume.
+Well, the store that is best known for its price matching is Multi-conglomerate Wal-Mart.
+Now, it’s not to say that you should not shop at Wal-Mart because they do have some great deals, even more so now that many of them have expanded themselves into Wal-Mart SuperCenters.
+Still, the reason that maybe you should think twice about price matching there is that it gives Wal-Mart even more of a monopoly.
+It already has, and it severely hurts many local businesses, also known stores like Shoppers Drug Mart, London Drugs, Food Basics and FreshCo can’t compete with Wal-marts’s prices because they simply do not buy their stock in such volume.

 There are 6200 Wal-Mart stores worldwide with suppliers around the globe and many in China.

-And last but not least, even though there are many Wal-Mart locations; sometimes it’s not viable to visit them and it’s easier to get to your neighbourhood shops, with the current price of gas you have to factor in if it is worth it to drive across the city to save a few cents.
+And last but not least, even though there are many Wal-Mart locations; sometimes it’s not viable to visit them, and it’s easier to get to your neighbourhood shops, with the current price of gas you have to factor in if it is worth it to drive across the city to save a few cents.